-Geri currently manages Banner and Operational Data Store upgrades, but the bulk of her work here at the College (from 1970 to 2009) has been with various mainframe computers.
+Geri currently manages Banner and Operational Data Store upgrades, but the bulk of her work here at W&M (from 1970 to 2009) has been with various mainframe computers.
 She’s also a W&M alum!
 IT’s Dan Ewart personally attests to Geri’s tireless commitment, “We worked a late shift on Sunday nights to do system work on the mainframe computer and there were a few nights that she brought her infant daughter to sleep in the office while we worked.”
 Is it a coincidence Geri’s daughter grew up to attend W&M just like her mother?

 As Network Manager, Scott simply embodies IT’s core philosophy of “connectivity.”
 If you’ve ever accessed W&M internet in a classroom, an administrative building, a residence hall, Swem library or anywhere else on campus, you have Scott to thank.
 It’s impossible to overstate just how crucial his work is to W&M.

-The College is also recognizing nine other IT employees for their dedicated service.
+W&M is also recognizing nine other IT employees for their dedicated service.

 Clouser, Daniel W.